Sudoite/ctf-writeups/Insomnihack2019/onewrite/README.md

 I am writing this up a few months after the competition, but I remember that my idea was to overwrite a hook of some sort to jump to the code section, namely back to `main` in order to allow me to set up a ROP.
 I was reminded of the approach I learned from PicoCTF 2017's [Deeper Into the Matrix](https://github.com/Sudoite/ctf-writeups/tree/master/PicoCTF2017/matrix-deeper) problem, which involved bypassing full RELRO by overwriting a writable hook for `calloc` in `libc`.
 Since this binary calls `exit()` right after completing the write, my thought was to make use of some sort of writable `libc` hook for an exit handler if possible.

 [Here](https://binholic.blogspot.com/2017/05/notes-on-abusing-exit-handlers.html) is a write-up on abusing exit handlers.
-Over the course of an hour or two during the competition, I read through blog posts such as that one, I stepped through the `libc` code that gets called when `exit()` is called, and I took a look at the writable portion of `libc` for sections that had names that look useful.
+Over the course of an hour or two during the competition, I read up on how exit handlers work, then I stepped through the `libc` code that gets called when `exit()` is called, and I took a look at the writable portion of `libc` for sections that had names that look useful.
 I found the following handler in the writable section of `libc`, which looked promising:

 ![./exit_handler_writable_hook.png](./exit_handler_writable_hook.png)